veekaybee/textedit/python_packaging_post.md

 /usr/local/lib/python3.5/site-packages
 ```

-4 Python assembles a Python virtual machine, [CPython](https://en.wikipedia.org/wiki/CPython), to execute and interpret the code.
+4) Python assembles a Python virtual machine, [CPython](https://en.wikipedia.org/wiki/CPython), to execute and interpret the code.
 5) If there are no external dependencies, as is the case in our word count program, a special attributed, ``__name__`` is initialized to ``"__main__"`` in the __main__ [namespace](https://docs.python.org/3/library/__main__.html).

+Program:

 ```
 print("__name__:", __name__)